 The estate tax impact of owning appreciated real estate

 Each U.S. citizen is allowed to transfer up to a certain dollar amount tax-free to his or her heirs during his or her lifetime or at death.
 Any amount over the threshold is taxed at a federal rate of 40 percent.
-The current lifetime gift and estate tax exemption for 2020 is $11.58 million per person or $23.16 million per married couple (Note: The lifetime exemption is currently scheduled to return back to previous amounts at the end of 2025).
+The current lifetime gift and estate tax exemption for 2022 is $12.06 million per person or $24.12 million per married couple.
+However, the current gift and estate exemption will be reduced in 2026 to $5.0 million per person adjusted for inflation.

 With a few exceptions, most assets held inside the estate will receive a basis adjustment to the fair market value at the date of death.
 If the value is higher, the basis will “step-up”; if the value is lower, the basis will “step-down.”
 The chart below illustrates how the value of a step-up in basis varies for certain assets:

 |Higher benefit||Fully depreciated real estate asset||Recapture plus long-term gain|

 |No benefit||Non-qualified annuity (acquired after October 20, 1979)||No basis step-up/ordinary income|

 For estates that fall under the estate tax exemption, the basis step-up can provide valuable income tax savings for heirs.
 However, for larger estates well over the estate exemption, the taxpayer must weigh the benefit of the cost basis step-up versus the additional estate tax burden caused by including the asset in the estate.
 Generally, the estate tax liability is due 9 months after the date of death.
 Estates that have a large portion of illiquid assets, such as real estate or business interests, may find it challenging to raise the cash needed to pay the estate tax liability in the short time frame.